PoisotLab/ms_network_prediction/manuscript.md

 After model fitting, we inevitably want to see how "good" it is.
-This process can be divided into two parts: 1) Model selection, where the modeller chooses from a set of possible models and 2) Model assessment, where the modeler determines the performance characteristics of the chosen model [@Hastie2009EleSta].
+This process can be divided into two parts: 1) Model selection, where the modeller chooses from a set of possible models and 2) Model assessment, where the modeller determines the performance characteristics of the chosen model [@Hastie2009EleSta].

 In the context of _model selection_, a naïve initial approach is to simply